-- i.
-The Town Planner must place a public notice of such public hearing in a newspaper of general circulation in the Town at least seven and not more than 14 days prior to the scheduled hearing date; said notice must also be posted in at least three prominent public locations in Town at least 10 days prior to the hearing; and, in the case of a plan located within 500 feet of the Towns of Eliot or York, Maine, must be forwarded to the Southern Maine Regional Planning Commission and to the Town Clerk of Eliot or York, Maine, at least 10 days prior to the hearing. - ii.
-A subdivision public notice must be published at least two times in a newspaper of general circulation in the Town.
-The date of the firstnotice must be at least seven days before the scheduled publichearing date.

-c.
-Abutter notice.
+- b.
+Public notice. - i.
+The Town Planner must place a public notice of such public hearing in a newspaper of general circulation in the Town at least seven and not more than 14 days prior to the scheduled hearing date; said notice must also be posted in at least three prominent public locations in Town at least 10 days prior to the hearing; and, in the case of a plan located within 500 feet of the Towns of Eliot or York, Maine, must be forwarded to the Southern Maine Regional Planning Commission and to the Town Clerk of Eliot or York, Maine, at least 10 days prior to the hearing. - c.
+Abutter notice. - i.

-- i.
 The Town Planner must cause written notice of the public hearing to be sent by postage paid, first-class mail (cost to be paid by the applicant) to all owners of abutting property, as herein defined (within 150 feet of the property), and by regular mail to the Code Enforcement Officer, the Commissioner of Public Works, and where applicable, the Port Authority or Conservation Commission, at least seven days prior to the scheduled date.
 Failure of the parties to receive said notice does not invalidate any Board action. - ii.
-For a right of way plan application, the Town Planner must cause-written notice of the public hearing to be sent by postage paid, first-class mail, provided by the applicant, to all owners that abut the right of way, including those across a public street, and by regular-mail to the Code Enforcement Officer, Commissioner of Public-Works, Conservation Commission and, if applicable, the Port-Authority at least seven days prior to the scheduled date. - iii.ii.
 For a wireless communication system facility (WCSF) plan application, the Town Planner must cause written notice of the hearing sent by postage paid, first-class mail, provided by the applicant, at least seven days prior to the hearing to all owners of abutting property and property located within 1,000 feet of any property line of the property for which the permit is requested.
 Notice must also be given to any town located within 1,000 feet of the proposed telecommunications facility.
 The applicant must provide this notification and must present proof of such notification to the Town Planner.
-The notification must include: the name of the applicant, location of the property, a brief description of the project, and a plot plan identifying the proposed site layout in relation to nearby streets and properties.

-- d.
-Preliminary Plan-Public Hearing Procedure - The Planning BoardReview Authority may receive oral and documentary evidence, but must exclude evidence which it considers irrelevant, immaterial or unduly repetitious. - ii.
+The notification must include: the name of the applicant, location of the property, a brief description of the project, and a plot plan identifying the proposed site layout in relation to nearby streets and properties. - d.
+Public Hearing Procedure - i.
+The Review Authority may receive oral and documentary evidence, but must exclude evidence which it considers irrelevant, immaterial or unduly repetitious. - ii.
 The Chairperson of the Planning Board or Staff Review Committee must determine the order of presentation by parties to the hearing.
 Each party must have the right to proceed without interruption, except that rulings by the Chairperson prevail.
 The applicant's presentation must proceed in accordance with the checklist provided. - iii.
 Any party may be represented by agent or attorney. - iv.
-The Town Planner, in consultation with the Code Enforcement-Officer, Commissioner of Public Works, and such other Town officials as may have an interest in the application, must present into evidence a written summary of findings and recommendations. - The Planning Board or Staff Review Committee may continue the hearing to another time and location, including the site of the development, as it deems necessary.
+The Town Planner, in consultation with the other Town officials as may have an interest in the application, must present into evidence a written summary of findings and recommendations. - v.
+The Planning Board or Staff Review Committee may continue the hearing to another time and location, including the site of the development, as it deems necessary. - (3).

-(4).(3).
 Planning Board review schedule and vote on application.